annihilatorrrr/OnlineClassesBot/README.md

 `python -m pip install -r requirements.txt`

+`Uncomment Line 8 in 'zoom_bot.py'`

  The Bot is ready to work now,
- Put the invite link of your online classes in config.py.
+ Put the invite links of your online classes and delay between them in 'config.py'.
  Run the following commands to run the bot:

 `cd path\to\the\folder\where\you\extracted\the\contents`

 `python zoom_bot.py`

-On Linux:
+On Linux (Ubuntu):
 -

-Install ChromeWebDriver with your Package Manager
+`sudo apt-get install chromium-chromedriver`

+`Uncomment Line 9 in 'zoom_bot.py'`

 `git clone https://github.com/Kody-K/OnlineClassesBot/`